A hit-and-run scooter crash nearly killed him. Now he’s fighting for the data that could reveal the rider’s identity.

 Scooter companies, including Bird, claim they have detailed maps showing the location and history of their vehicles and, in some cases, they’ve already turned that information over to authorities.

-In January, police tracked down an alleged bank robber in Austin after surveillance video showed the individual fleeing on a Jump e-scooter.
-Because Jump is owned by Uber, detectives sent the ride-sharing giant a court order requesting geolocation data and user information for the scooter, police said.
+In January, police tracked down an alleged bank robber in Austin after surveillance video showed the individual fleeing on a Jump scooter.
+Because Jump is owned by Uber, detectives sent the ride-hailing giant a court order requesting geolocation data and user information for the scooter, police said.

 After receiving the court order, police said, Uber provided investigators with the alleged robber’s contact information — a phone number and email address — as well as a credit card number.
-Just over a month after his alleged crime, police arrested Luca Mangiarano and charged the 19-year-old with robbery by threat.
+Just over a month after the crime occurred, police arrested Luca Mangiarano and charged the 19-year-old with robbery by threat.

-Chicago’s e-scooter pilot program is limited to 2,500 vehicles, a relatively small number compared to a city like Los Angeles, which has more than 25,000, according to CBS affiliate KTLA.
+Chicago’s e-scooter pilot program is limited to 2,500 vehicles, a relatively small number compared with Los Angeles, which has more than 25,000, according to CBS affiliate KTLA.
 The limited number of devices in Chicago is why Greening thinks it won’t be hard for a company to pinpoint the vehicle that injured his client.

 A GoFundMe page for Medeiros has raised just over $12,000, but Greening said his client’s bills increase with each passing day.
-If the e-scooter rider in question is identified, he said, a personal injury claim seeking compensation for medical bills, lost wages and pain and suffering is likely.
+If the scooter rider in question is identified, he said, a personal-injury claim seeking compensation for medical bills, lost wages and pain and suffering is likely.
 His firm also plans to cooperate with police if there’s interest in criminal charges.

-Before any of that can happen, he said, they’ll need the cooperation of the city’s e-scooter companies and the personal data they have access to.
+Before any of that can happen, he said, they’ll need the cooperation of the scooter companies and the personal data they have access to.

 “We don’t think we’re asking for anything outrageous or going on a fishing expedition by any means,” Greening said.
 “We believe we’re seeking targeted information to help us locate the individual who caused Allyson’s injuries and nothing more.”